 Protein: 8g per cup

+Peas are low in calories, but high in nutritional content.
+The laundry list of why peas are good for you can go on and on.
 Whether it is snow peas, sugar peas, snap peas, Chinese peas, and Oriental or Asian peas, these tiny legumes are jam-packed not only with protein but also with vitamins C, A, K, and B6.

 Protein: 8g per cup

 Hailed as a ‘superfood’ by some, quinoa gained popularity as a high-protein, gluten-free substitute for rice.
-These tiny seeds are a rich source of fiber and is loaded with many important nutrients including calcium and magnesium.
+These tiny seeds are a rich source of fiber and are loaded with many important nutrients including calcium and magnesium.
 Quinoa is available in big supermarkets and health stores here in the Philippines.

 7. Almond Nuts and Almond Butter